bluebird135/cyseclab/README.md

 # Cyseclab
 ## Description
 This project is a website that checks a given URL's SSL configuration for vulnerabilities to certain attacks by executing and examining the information from a SSL/TLS handshake or probing the server with specifically designed payloads.
-It was created for the Cybersecurity lab on the TU Darmstadt in WS2017/18 and is written in Python.
+It was created for the Cybersecurity lab at TU Darmstadt in WS2017/18 and is written in Python.

 ## Requirements
 The project requires the following:\